Global Perspectives on Gender, Sex and Sexuality (11146.1)

 Students are encouraged to engage in all unit acitivities including Lectures, online tutorials and online discussion forums.
 Student engagement leads to better learning experience and have a positive impact on their achievement in the unit.

-Attending/listening lectures before the remote/online tutorials; reading the recommended weekly readings; and engagement in online tutorials & discussion forum enables students to successfully complete the unit.
+Attending/listening lectures before the tutorials; reading the required weekly readings; and active engagement in the tutorials have a positive corelation with high achievement in the unit.

 Required IT skills

-Standard IT skills to search UC library electronic databases; and record podcast using a smart phone or handhels device.
+Standard IT skills to search UC library electronic databases; and record podcast using a smart phone or handhels device or using canvas.

 Work placement, internships or practicums